-There is a strong case for the EU to allocate a large share of the Community budget to a placebased strategy.
+There is a strong case for the EU to allocate a large share of the Community budget to a place-based strategy.
 It is an essential complement to the unification of markets, the creation of a single currency and the general erosion of national influence over economic developments.
-It can enable the EU to respond to the expectation of the European citizens that everyone, irrespective of where she/he lives, is able to benefit from the economic gains from unification, to have equal access to the opportunities so created as well as an equal possibility of coping with the risks and threats.
+It can enable the EU to respond to the expectation of the European citizens that everyone, irrespective of where she/he lives, is able to benefit from the economic gains from unification, to have equal access to n the course of preparing this Report, 3 Hearings, 1 Workshop, and 5 Po the opportunities so created as well as an equal possibility of coping with the risks and threats.
 And it can do so by using a modern governance and by relying on the responsibility of Member States, which retain the power to adapt interventions to contexts.